MOSESMUGAYAMASHENGU/world-population-prediction-miniproject/README.md

 👨‍💻 About Me

 I'm a Development Studies graduate upskilling in data science to create data-driven development solutions.
 This project is part of my learning journey in machine-learning, specifically the Regression Module.

-**Connect with me on [LinkedIn](https://linkedin.com/in/moses-mashengu-)**
+Connect with me on www.linkedin.com/in/moses-mashengu-

 "Bridging development expertise with data science for impactful solutions"